pranjalhande777/Digital-Wellness/README.md

 Students today spend a large part of their day on social media.
 This project analyzes:

-1.Daily screen time
+1. Daily screen time

-2.Sleep hours and energy levels
+2. Sleep hours and energy levels

-3.Most-used social media platforms
+3. Most-used social media platforms

-4.Effects of relationship status on sleep and mental health
+4. Effects of relationship status on sleep and mental health

-5.Demographic profiles (age, gender, country, academic level)
+5. Demographic profiles (age, gender, country, academic level)

 Our findings highlight a strong relationship between high social media use and low sleep duration, which can directly impact mental health.

 * Key Insights
 Topic	Insight